synetica/enlink-decoder/README.md

 Type: `0x15`

 The full message is sent as 3 bytes.
-The second byte indicates the reason for the radio transmission (Trigger Status), the third byte gives the open/close state of this inputs (Input State).
+The second byte indicates the reason for the radio transmission (Trigger Status), the third byte gives the open/close state of the inputs (Input State).

 > Note: To enable the Change-of-State feature to transmit when a change is detected, the device configuration requires that **[ATI](#ati---adaptive-transmission-interval)** is enabled, and the **Transmit on Change of State** option is enabled.